 by Agustina Garcia Peralta, Principal Developer & Andy Fawcett

 Join us to learn about Platform Connect, a new capability that can be leveraged for real-time data integration.
 Instead of traditional ETL or copying data, Platform Connect allows accessing external back-office data by reference without storing them in Salesforce.
 Data will be retrieved on-demand from data sources through the internet using Open Data (OData) protocol.
 It will then be presented in salesforce external object format such that high-level operations can be applied directly.

 by Agustina Garcia Peralta & Andy Fawcett

 Join us as we take you through our experience with the External Objects pilot.
 With this new feature, you’ll be able to read information from outside the organization, a Google sheet, for instance, and use it in your daily job within Salesforce.
 And, this information will not be stored in your organization.
 You can use it like any other custom object (almost) without having to worry about the data storage limit or syncing data.
 Come see some use cases, learn how to create a link via a Heroku process or even using Salesforce directly, and how to integrate these objects and their data with your product.

 by Andy Fawcett

 Everything is being connected to the Internet, even Robots built with Lego Mindstorm kits.
-Join us to learn how easy it is to build an app that controls multiple Lego Mindstorms Robots using the Salesforce1 Platform APIs.
-It’s a great way to understand more about the APIs and to show off the power of the Salesforce1 Platform to integrate with anything.
+Join us to learn how easy it is to build an app that controls multiple Lego Mindstorms Robots using the Salesforce platform APIs.
+It’s a great way to understand more about the APIs and to show off the power of the Salesforce platform to integrate with anything.